Smiths Falls station

-Stations
+History

 CPR station

 The original passenger station building was built by Canadian Pacific Railway in 1887.
-In 1999 the Smiths Falls Community Theatre began renovations on the station, installing the 140 seat Station Theatre into the old restaurant area.
-A small waiting area in the building was used by Via Rail until the new Via Rail station opened.
+In 1999, the Smiths Falls Community Theatre began renovations on the station, installing the 140 seat Station Theatre into the old restaurant area.
+A small waiting area in the building was used by Via Rail until 2010 when the new Via Rail station opened.

 CNoR station

 As Smiths Falls is a junction between multiple rail lines, it once had multiple active passenger stations.
-A 1912 Canadian Northern Ontario Railway station on a now-abandoned line (Canadian National embargoed their Smiths Falls Subdivision between Smiths Falls and Strathcona in 1979) is now a National Historic Site which houses the Railway Museum of Eastern Ontario.
+A 1913 Canadian Northern Ontario Railway station on a now-abandoned line (Canadian National embargoed their Smiths Falls Subdivision between Smiths Falls and Strathcona in 1979) is now a National Historic Site which houses the Railway Museum of Eastern Ontario.

-New station
+New Via Rail station

 On March 8, 2010, Via Rail announced plans to build and relocate to a new station located just north of downtown.
 The new station would have a distinctive tower.
 The new station would reduce scheduling conflicts between passenger and freight trains as the old station is located in the middle of a junction between two busy Canadian Pacific Railway lines and both the Via Rail's Smiths Falls and Brockville Subdivisions.
 The new station consists of 400 sqft and was constructed with a budget of $750,000.

+Services

+Smiths Falls station is served by trains on Via Rail's Toronto-Ottawa route, though some express trains pass through the station without stopping.

+As of October 2023, the station is served by four to six trains per day toward Ottawa, and two to four trains per day toward Toronto.